Associate Professor Sara Walton graciously gives her time to Southern Youth Development taking on the significant role of our Chair.

 Youth Worker - Clutha

-Tess is looking forward to making connections with the rakatahi of Clutha and helping where she can.
+Tess supports the Clutha Youth Council and is excellent at making connections with the rakatahi of the Clutha area and helping where she can.

 Supervisor - Syd at the Gardens